X

 Aside from having a healthier appetite, they were found to be more sociable.

-Even if research done on mice have received mixed reviews due to misleading results, many believe that the published study has uncovered something worth pursuing.
+Even if research done on mice has received mixed reviews due to misleading results.
+Many believe that the published study has uncovered something worth pursuing.

 Focused nurturing goes a long way.